-Ukraine in 1932–1933 survived genocide – the Holodomor, which took millions of lives.
+In 1932–1933 Ukrainians survived the Holodomor genocide, which took millions of lives.

-The communist regime not only tried to hide the truth about the Holodomor in Ukraine, but also destroyed all the memory of the crime.
+The communist regime tried to hide the truth about the Holodomor in Ukraine and tried to destroy all the memory about the crime.
 It was dangerous not only to write about it in the press, send letters to the party leaders or relatives abroad, but even to mention it in private diaries.
 Any careless record could destroy life and result in decades of GULAG camps.
-However, despite all the dangers in the hardest times there were people who felt their responsibility to tell the truth and could not be silent.
+However, despite all the dangers, in the hardest times, there were people who felt their responsibility to tell the truth and could not be silent.

-The authors of the exhibition – Jaroslav Fayzulin, Vitaliy Ogienko, Volodymyr Tylischak, Volodymyr Vyatrovych, Bogdan Zavitiy.
-Design – Nazar Yasynevych.
+The authors of the exhibition are Yaroslav Faizulin, Vitalii Ohienko, Volodymyr Tylischak, Volodymyr Viatrovych, Bogdan Zavitii.
+Design by Nazar Yasynevych.